Culture’s Role in Performance

 - Model and Reinforce High Performance Behaviors

 Accountability is at the heart of any high performance culture.
-For any cultural change to stick, your leaders and high performers must consistently and visibly model the organization’s values and desired behaviors.
+For any cultural change to stick, your leaders and high performers must consistently and visibly model the organization’s core values and desired behaviors.
 Then, it must be proportionately worth it for people to strive for higher performance results.

 Lastly, there must be visible, timely, and fair consequences for those who do not meet performance or behavior expectations.